 The Yuma Desalting Plant (YDP) has been maintained in ready reserve status since the first part of 1993 when the concrete lining of the United States Bypass Drain was damaged by floodwater from the Gila River and the quantity and quality of flows arriving at NIB made operation of the YDP unnecessary.
-A 90-day demonstration run of the plant at ten percent of its full capacity was conducted in 2007 by the Bureau of Reclamation.
-The data acquired from this demonstration run allowed for the evaluation of the current operational condition of the plant and design deficiencies but did not provide sufficient information for the evaluation of long-term operation of the plant.
+A 90-day demonstration run of the plant at ten percent of its full capacity was conducted in 2007 by the Bureau of Reclamation which allowed for the evaluation of the operational condition of the plant and design deficiencies.
+In 2008, the Metropolitan Water District of Southern California, the Southern Nevada Water Authority, and the Central Arizona Water Conservation District initiated discussions with the Bureau of Reclamation regarding an additional Pilot Run of the YDP consisting of operating the plant at one-third capacity of the original design for 365 operating days during a 12 to 18 month period in order to provide sufficient performance and cost data and to assess seasonal variation on the operation of the plant.